redox-os/website/content/news/this-month-260831.md

 ## QEMU on Redox!

-Ribbon and Wildan Mubarok confirmed/tested the QEMU is working on Redox, Ribbon tested the server variant of Redox in QEMU terminal mode.
+Ribbon and Wildan Mubarok confirmed/tested the QEMU is working on Redox, Ribbon tested the server variant of Redox in QEMU terminal mode and Wildan tested the desktop variant the GTK frontend.

 Currently the performance is not good because we lack CPU hardware acceleration (like Linux KVM) from Redox.